Eli Beeding

-Subsequent tests with bears showed that the reading was not a fluke, and that Beeding had indeed endured a massive g load.
+Subsequent tests with bears showed that the reading was not a fluke and that Beeding had indeed endured a massive g load.
 When word got out, the young captain made headlines as the man who had topped John Stapp's g-force record.
-Beeding however is quick to point out that he rode the sled backwards, and that his time at 83 gs was “infinitesimal” compared to the 1.1 second durations Stapp faced during his own tests.
-“That doesn’t sound like much (time),” Beeding notes, “But I guarantee you, having been through it at lesser durations, one second is an eternity.”
+Beeding, however, is quick to point out that he rode the sled backwards, and that his time at 83 gs was "infinitesimal" compared to the 1.1 second durations Stapp faced during his own tests.
+"That doesn’t sound like much [time]", Beeding notes, "But I guarantee you, having been through it at lesser durations, one second is an eternity".

-Still, the incident was wholly remarkable and made Beeding a hero and, for several decades thereafter, his name appeared in the Guinness Book of World Records.
+Beeding appeared in the Guinness Book of World Records for several decades thereafter.
 Guinness and many other sources incorrectly reported that Beeding endured 82.6 gs for 0.04 seconds.
 Beeding's sled in fact deccelerated at 40.4 gs for 0.04 seconds as it slowed from 35 mph to a stop over a distance of one foot.
 82.6 gs was a brief peak acceleration measured by a sensor on his chest due to elastic response of his rib cage.

 Beeding retired from the Air Force in 1971, later moving to Colorado where he died in 2013 at the age of 85.